Lumbosacral plexus is formed anterior or ventral rami of L1–S3 roots. All major nerves of the lower extremity are derived from lumbosacral plexus.

 The sacral plexus (plexus sacralis) is s part of the larger lumbosacral plexus.
 The sacral plexus is derived from the anterior rami of spinal nerves L4, L5, S1, S2, S3, and S4.

 The origin may be shifted upward [prefixed] or downward [postfixed] to the extent of one spinal nerve.
-Following structures participate in formation of lumbosacral plexus.
+Following structures participate in the formation of lumbosacral plexus.

 - Lumbosacral trunk